basilkjose/Health-Insurance-Lead-Prediction/README.md

 ## Evaluation Metric
 It is a binary class classification problem.
-Submissions are evaluated on area under the ROC curve(**AUC VALUE**) between the predicted probability and the observed target.
+Models are evaluated on the area under the ROC curve(**AUC VALUE**) between the predicted probability and the observed target.